 "Only Debby and Isaac traveled through the Gulf," said Susan Buchanan of the National Oceanic and Atmospheric Administration.
 "Ernesto traveled slightly and briefly over water in Mexico as it left the Yucatan and hugged the coast before moving over central Mexico."

 The season produced 19 named storms, of which 10 became hurricanes and one became a major hurricane (Category 3, 4 or 5).

 The number of named storms is well above the average of 12.
 The number of hurricanes is also above the average of six, but the number of major hurricanes is below the average of three, according to the NOAA.

 The number of named storms and hurricanes was higher than predicted in NOAA's preseason outlook of nine to 15, according to the NOAA.

 An August update raised that prediction to 12 to 17 named storms, still less than the 19 that emerged.

 An interesting aspect of the season was its early start, with two tropical storms, Alberto and Beryl, developing in May before the season officially began.

-This is also the seventh consecutive year that no major hurricanes (Category 3, 4 or 5) have hit the United States.
+This is also the seventh consecutive year that no major hurricanes have hit the United States.
 Hurricane Sandy was a Category 1 when it hit.

 The only major hurricane this season was Hurricane Michael, a Category 3 storm that stayed over the open Atlantic, according to the NOAA.

-Hurricane season runs from June 1 until Nov.
+Hurricane season runs from June 1 to Nov.
 30.